• Skip to main content

 Can I use other nuts?

 Well, sure you can.
 Being Georgia girls, pecans are king around here.
-We make southern classics like pecan pie and Charleston Chewies, but we’re also known to toss pecans on a green salad and stir them in chicken salad.
+We make recipes like classic Southern pecan pie, Brown Butter Pecan Cookies, and Charleston Chewies, but we're also known to toss pecans on a green fall salad and stir them in chicken salad with apples.
+We even make our own Homemade Butter Pecan Syrup!

 You can certainly buy your pecans at your neighborhood grocery store and that would be fine.
 However, when we know we want nice pecan halves with great flavor like this recipe and the one for Ritz Carlton Spiced Pecans we have a recommended source.